tyou0927606/armdataquery/README.rst

 to install the local package "armdata" along with the required packages to the python virtualenv specified in "tox.ini".

+"envlist = py37" should be changed to the python virtualenv of interest.

 (base) Tims-MacBook-Pro-2:arm_treasure_data Tim$ tox GLOB sdist-make: /Users/Tim/Documents/arm_treasure_data/setup.py py37 create: /Users/Tim/Documents/arm_treasure_data/.tox/py37